pythseq/dada2_and_obitools/README.md

 <a name="step7"></a>
 ## Step 7 : Error rates learning (dada2)

-The _learnErrors_ function is able to distinguish the incorrect sequences from the correct sequences, by estimating the sequencing error rate.
+The learnErrors function is able to distinguish the incorrect sequences from the correct sequences, by estimating the sequencing error rate.

 To build the error model, the function alternates estimation of the error rate and inference of sample composition until they converge on a jointly consistent solution.

 The algorithm calculates the abundance p-value for each sequence.
 This p-value is defined by a Poisson distribution, with a parameter correspondig to the rate of amplicons of a sequence i generated from a sequence j.
 The smallest this p-value is, the more reads of sequence i can be explained by errors from sequence j.

 Before that, a partition is built with the most abundant sequence as the core.
 All the other sequences are compared to this core.
 The sequence with the smallest p-value is analyzed : if this p-value is inferior than a parameter of the algorithm (OMEGA_A), this sequence become the core of a new partition.
-The other sequences joins the partition most likely to have produced them.
+The other sequences joins the partition most likely to have produced the core.
 This operation is repeated until there is no p-value which falls under the parameter OMEGA_A.

 Then, all the sequences from a partition are transformed into their core, so each partition corresponds to a unique sequence : the ASV.
 ```